 Abstract

-Objective: To evaluate the humoral response to and effectiveness of SARS-CoV-2 vaccination in patients with systemic lupus erythematosus in a multicenter cohort design.
-Methods: Data for this analysis were obtained from the Study of Safety, Effectiveness and Duration of Immunity after Vaccination against SARS-CoV-2 in Patients with Immune-Mediated Inflammatory Diseases (SAFER), a prospective, multicenter, phase IV, real-world study conducted across different regions of Brazil.
-Patients aged >18 years with systemic lupus erythematosus (SLE) who received any one of the SARS-CoV-2 vaccines approved by the Brazilian health regulatory agency (CoronaVac [Inactivated SARS-CoV-2 Vaccine], ChAdOx-1 [AstraZeneca], or BNT162b2 [Pfizer-BioNTech]) were included.
-Immunogenicity was assessed in pre- and post-vaccination blood samples, and patients were monitored in person and remotely for incident COVID-19 cases and their severity.
-Results: Two hundred and thirty-five patients with SLE who had completed their vaccination schedules (2 doses + booster dose) were included in this study.
+Objective: To evaluate the humoral response to and impact of SARS-CoV-2 vaccination in patients with systemic lupus erythematosus in a multicenter cohort design.
+Methods: Data for this analysis were obtained from the Study of Safety, Effectiveness and Duration of Immunity after Vaccination against SARS-CoV-2 in Patients with Immune-Mediated Inflammatory Diseases (SAFER), a prospective, multicenter, phase IV, real-world study conducted across different regions of Brazil from June/2021 to March/2024.
+Patients aged >18 years with systemic lupus erythematosus (SLE) who received any one of the SARS-CoV-2 vaccines approved by the Brazilian health regulatory agency (CoronaVac [inactivated SARS-CoV-2 vaccine], ChAdOx-1 [AstraZeneca], or BNT162b2 [Pfizer-BioNTech]) were included.
+Immunogenicity was assessed in pre- and post-vaccination blood samples, and patients were monitored in person and remotely for the occurrence and severity of COVID-19.
+Results: Two hundred and thirty-five patients with SLE who had completed their vaccination schedules (two doses + booster dose) were included in this study.
 Most patients were female (89.3%) and had low disease activity or were in remission (72.4%); the majority were also on some form of immunosuppressive therapy (58.1%).
-One hundred and sixteen patients received 2 doses of CoronaVac followed by 1 dose of BNT162b2 (Pfizer-BioNTech) vaccine, 87 received 2 doses of ChAdOx1-S (AstraZeneca) followed by 1 dose of BNT162b2 (Pfizer-BioNTech) vaccine, and 32 received 3 doses of BNT162b2 (Pfizer-BioNTech) vaccine.
-Twenty-eight incident cases of COVID-19, none meeting severity criteria, were recorded in patients with respiratory symptoms after the second dose of a SARS-CoV-2 vaccine.
-Regarding immunogenicity, an increase in seroconversion rate was observed, with no difference between vaccination schedules, reaching 97.57% seropositivity after a booster dose.
-The increases in geometric mean IgG titers differed between the different vaccination schedules, being lowest for the CoronaVac-based schedule, but titers were similar after administration of a booster dose.
-Conclusion: In patients with SLE, SARS-CoV-2 vaccines are immunogenic and effective in reducing severe disease and hospitalization.
-Complete vaccination schedules including a booster dose were associated with induction of a greater humoral response, especially in patients initially immunized with an inactivated virus vaccine schedule and those with a suboptimal humoral response.
+One hundred and sixteen patients received two doses of CoronaVac followed by one dose of BNT162b2 (Pfizer-BioNTech) vaccine, eighty-seven received two doses of ChAdOx1-S (AstraZeneca) followed by one dose of BNT162b2 (Pfizer-BioNTech) vaccine, and thirty-two received three doses of BNT162b2 (Pfizer-BioNTech) vaccine.
+Twenty-eight cases of COVID-19, none meeting criteria for severe COVID-19, were recorded in patients with respiratory symptoms after the second dose of a SARS-CoV-2 vaccine.
+Regarding immunogenicity, an increase in seroconversion rate was observed following consecutive vaccine doses, with no difference between vaccination schedules, reaching 97.57% seropositivity after a booster dose.
+The geometric mean IgG titers differed between the different vaccination schedules after the first and the second vaccine dose, being lowest for the CoronaVac-based schedule, but titers were similar after the administration of a booster dose.
+Conclusion: In patients with SLE, SARS-CoV-2 vaccines are immunogenic, inducing a robust humoral response.
+No severe outcomes associated with death or hospitalization were found in the evaluated patient sample.
+Complete vaccination schedules including a booster dose induced higher humoral responses than incomplete schedules, especially in patients initially immunized with an inactivated virus vaccine schedule and those with a suboptimal humoral response.

 Article activity feed